garimabhayanaa/garimabhayanaa/README.md

 # Hi there, I'm Garima Bhayana 👋

-Welcome to my GitHub profile!
-I'm passionate about **web development and data analysis**.
-I enjoy building **interactive web applications** and exploring new technologies.
+Glad to have you here on my GitHub profile!
+I have a strong passion for **Artificial Intelligence and Machine Learning**.
+I enjoy developing **interactive applications** and exploring emerging technologies.

 ## About Me